joniles/mpxj/mkdocs/docs/faq.md

 taking other steps to disable JUnit classloading was recommended.
 This problem is not believed to affect the more recent version of JAXB now used by MPXJ.

+## Java
+**I've just update MPXJ and when I build my code I get the error `package net.sf.mpxj does not exist`**

+As part of the MPXJ 14 release, the package name for MPXJ changed from `net.sf.mpxj` to `org.mpxj`.
+Find and replace references to the old package name in your code with the new package name, and your code should compile again.

 ## .NET
 **When using MPXJ from .NET Core I get an error similar to `No data is available for encoding 437.
 For information on defining a custom encoding, see the